-Biology of larvae
+Redfish: biology of larvae

-Distribution.
-Redfish larvae become widely distributed over Flemish Cap after April, with highest densities in June and July often occurring near the center of the bank (Anderson, 1984; Akhtarina and Chechenin, MS 1986; Serebryakov et al., 1987).
-Serebryakov et al. (1987) stated that this change in distribution was a result of drift within the anticyclonic gyre on the bank.
-Clearly, the presence of larvae over shallow depths is a result of drift from the periphery, but the change in relative abundance is accompanied by very high total mortality.
-Thus, as noted by Anderson (1984), the apparent change in distribution might also be effected by higher survival over the central area.
+After April redfish larvae become widely distributed over Flemish Cap, with highest densities in June and July often occurring near the centre of the bank (Anderson, 1984; Serebryakov et al., MS 1984; Akhtarina and Chechenin, MS 1986).
+Serebryakov et. al. (MS 1984) state that this change in distribution is a result of drift within the anticyclonic gyre on the bank.
+Clearly the presence of larvae over shallow depths is a result of drift from the periphery, but the change in relative abundance is accompanied by a very high total mortality so, as noted by Anderson (1984), the aparent change in distribution might also be effected by higher survival over the central area.
 The relative importance of these two possible mechanisms has not been measured.

-According to Serebryakov (1987), redfish larvae tended to be concentated in the upper 10-20 m of the water column.
+Larvae tend to be concentrated in the upper 10 or 20 m of the water column (Serebryakov et al., MS 1984).

-Growth rate.
-Estimates of growth rates of redfish larvae in 1980 and 1981 have been obtained from otolith increment analysis (Penney and Evans, 1985) and analysis of the progression of modes in length-frequency data (Anderson, 1984).
-Penney and Evans (1985) found that newly-extruded larvae ranged from 6.2 to 8.9 mm (total length) and that length at extrusion varied with extrusion date.
-The mean growth rate was 0.156 mm/day in 1980 and 0.109 mm/day in 1981.
-Individual growth histories varied considerably with age and extrusion date.
-Larvae typically grew slowly for 10-15 days after extrusion, rapidly for 60-70 days and again slowly as they entered the pelagic juvenile stage.
-Anderson (1984) estimated growth rates of 0.037 mm/day for early to late May 1981, 0.146 mm/day for late May to early August 1980, and 0.163 mm/day for the same period in 1981.
-Estimates from the two techniques were similar for 1980 but very different for 1981.
-Possible reasons were discussed by Penney and Evans (1985).
+Estimates of growth rates of redfish larvae in 1980 and 1981 are available from otolith increment analysis (Penney and Evans, 1985) and analysis of the progression of modes in length-frequency data (Anderson, 1984).
+Penney and Evans (1985) found that newly extruded larvae ranged from 6.2 to 8.9 mm total length, and that length at extrusion varied with extrusion date.
+"The mean daily growth rate was 0.156 mm/d in 1980 and 0.109 mm/d in 1981".
+"Individual growth histories ...varied considerably with age and extrusion date.
+Larvae typically grew slowly for 10-15 days after extrusion and then rapidly for 60-70 days before slowing as they entered the pelagic juvenile stage".
+Anderson estimated a growth rate of 0.037 mm/day for early May to late May 1981 and 0.146 and 0.163 mm/d for late May to late July - early August, 1980 and 1981, respectively.
+Estimates from the two techniques are similar for 1980, but very different for 1981.
+Possible reasons are discussed by Penney and Evans (1985).